S-Keddy/multimodal-forecasting-ftse100/README.md

 No warranty is provided — see the LICENSE file for details.

 This repository does **not** include any raw or proprietary financial data.
-All referenced data sources (e.g., MarketScreener, Bloomberg, Bank of England, Yahoo Finance) remain subject to their respective copyright and terms of use.